Neroware/GodotRx/README.md

 		.subscribe(func(i): print("DIV: ", i), func(e): print("ERR: ", e))
 ```

-What I do know however is, that the Integer-division operator crashes if you
+However, what I do know is, that the Integer-division operator crashes if you
 were to divide by zero ;)

 ### Signals & Node Lifecycle Events